AlexandreMorinvil/kaggle-titanic/README.md

 ## Exploration Draft

-As this is an introductory project, a first exploratory draft Jupyter Notebook named "exploratory_draft" contains my first attempt to tackle this problem.
+As this is an introductory project, a first exploratory draft Jupyter Notebook named `exploratory_draft.ipynb` contains my first attempt to tackle this problem.
 This notebook contains my first attempts at data exploration, feature engineering and predictions using a Decision Tree classifier and a Random Forest Classifier.

 Some of the strategies used were :
 - Using One Hot encoder to handle categorical data